act-rules/act-rules.github.io/pages/contribute.md

 title: Contribute to Auto-WCAG
 ---

-Auto-WCAG is a [W3C](https://www.w3.org/) [Community Group](https://www.w3.org/community/) open to anyone interested in accessibility or accessibility testing, manually or automated.
+Auto-WCAG is a [W3C](https://www.w3.org/) [Community Group](https://www.w3.org/community/) open to anyone interested in accessibility testing, manually or automated.

-We welcome contributions from anyone, and there are many ways to contribute, from Github issues and pull requests, to contribution to our monthly teleconferences.
+We welcome contributions from everyone, and there are many ways to contribute, from Github issues and pull requests, to contribution to our monthly teleconferences.

-You don't have to be a member of the Auto-WCAG Community Group to contribute by [giving feedback on rules](#give-feedback-on-rules) or [suggesting new rules](#suggest-new-rules).
+You don't have to be a member of the Auto-WCAG Community Group to contribute.

-If you want to get even more out of your involvement in our rule creation project, you can officially [join the Auto-WCAG Community Group](#join-the-Auto-WCAG-Community-Group) to get on the mailing list and participate in monthly teleconferences.
+If you want to get even more out of your involvement in our rule creation project, you can officially join the Auto-WCAG Community Group to get on the mailing list and participate in monthly teleconferences.

+<button name="button" onclick="#join-the-Auto-WCAG-Community-Group">Learn more about how to join the Auto-WCAG Community Group</button>

 ## Overview of how you can contribute